 3D Graphics Support

-Support for 3D graphics is a feature being seriously considered for future releases of JavaFX, enabling modern forms of data visualization and advanced user experience.
+Support for 3D graphics is a new feature planned for JavaFX 8, enabling modern forms of data visualization and advanced user experience.